Bohemians 1905: Historical names

-Australia Tour
+Australia tour

 In 1927 Australian football officials were looking for a European football club to come and tour.
 They decided on Czechoslovakia and approached Slavia Prague and Viktoria Žižkov who both declined.
 AFK Vršovice took up the offer.

-Before leaving the team looked for a suitable name as they felt the Australians would not know where Vršovice was, never mind say it.
-They decided on Bohemians, taking the English spelling of the name, as it resembled the country they were from.
+Before leaving the team looked for a suitable name as they felt the Australians would not know where Vršovice was, let alone be able to pronounce it.
+They decided on Bohemians (i.e. the Czechs), referring to the country/nation they were from.